-My therapeutic approach is informed by psychoanalytic theory, which looks to past experiences to understand identity, personality, and functioning.
-My work is also influenced by analytic and humanistic psychology, and is grounded in a relational framework that encourages reflection, mindfulness, and awareness of one's internal dialogue.
-While insight is an important component of this work, I may also encourage active reflection and guidance in order to enhance coping and facilitate change.
+My therapeutic approach is informed by psychoanalytic theory, which looks to past influences to understand identity, personality, and interpersonal functioning.
+My therapeutic stance is also influenced by analytic and humanistic psychology, and is based in a relational framework that promotes self-awareness and encourages increased mindfulness.
+While insight is an important component of the work, I also offer practical orientation to enhance coping and facilitate change.
 I have worked in the South Florida area since 2001, and offer psychotherapy and consultation services in English and Spanish.

-I am a member of the Florida Psychoanalytic Council, the Institute for Dialogue Therapy, the American Psychological Association, and the International Association for Relational Psychoanalysis and Psychotherapy.
+I am member of the Florida Psychoanalytic Council, the Institute for Dialogue Therapy, the American Psychological Association, and the International Association for Relational Psychoanalysis and Psychotherapy.